Natalie Davis

 However, in the end there is no dictation of where the soul goes, only the faith or hope that it will go somewhere resembling paradise.
 She mentions seeing the “King”, which represents God, but is distracted by a fly buzzing.
 This distraction can represent her apathy that she has towards faith as well as the distractions in her life that keep her from being at peace with God.
 The things that are in the way

-of her and God push her into a state of nothingness, as she has lost sight of the “window”, she loses connection with her transition into the realm of eternity.
+of her and God push her into a state of nothingness, as she has lost sight of the “window”, she loses

 The title “The Snow Man” is a manipulation of the syntax that causes ambiguity in the subject of the poem.
 The space between snow and man can represent the change of context; this poem can be referring to a man that is associated with the snow, whether literally or metaphorically.
 To have a “mind of winter” can symbolize a mind that is cold like death, or at peace.
 Certain moments of complete bliss are found in the quiet, and undisturbed elements in the snow, because all the surroundings are dead or asleep.
 Winter symbolizes the end of the cycle of life, the death of the vegetation, and the hibernation of the animals until the new cycle begins in the spring.